Revisiting Rural Places: Pathways to Poverty and Prosperity in Southeast Asia

 - About the Author(s)

-Jonathan Rigg, EditorJonathan Rigg is professor in the School of Geographical Sciences at the University of Bristol.
+Jonathan Rigg, EditorJonathan Rigg is professor of human geography in the School of Geographical Sciences at the University of Bristol.

 Peter Vandergeest, Editor